Aniemite/Jane-Street-Advent-Of-FPGA/README.md

 The testbench encodes this sequence as a series of instructions using direction and distance, then runs the simulation for enough clock cycles to allow all movements to complete.
 The final value of `zero_count` is read from the output and compared against the expected result.

-## How to Run the Testbench

-The RTL design and testbench are written using **Hardcaml** and are intended to be run within a standard OCaml + Hardcaml development environment.

-To run the testbench locally, the typical workflow is:

-1. Set up an OCaml environment with Hardcaml installed.
-2. Build and run the testbench using a standard OCaml build system (such as `dune`), linking against the Hardcaml libraries.

-When the testbench is run successfully with the provided example input, it gives the following output:

-Final zero_count = 6

 ## End note

 I am truly passionate for the world of Quant Finance, and this was my first ever real life project that I made by myself.
 I aspire to be a Quant Developer some day, and this serves as my starting point.